-Rethink the way you use the phones and computers
+Rethink the way you use phones and computers.

 You access social media through devices like the phone and PCs.
 As long as they are tools you use daily, you will easily get access to social media pages.
 It is so easy that you can share content and go live on the apps with a few clicks.
 That’s why you need to rethink how you use apps and your devices.

 #1.
 Keep apps away

-After realizing I don’t need the Facebook app running every day on my phone, I log out the app and log in only on the days I want to publish content on it.
+After realizing I don’t need the Facebook app running every day on my phone, I log out of the app and log in only on the days I want to publish content on it.
 I can do all I need with it on my browser.
 It is even easier to share blog posts and engage with the audience for the first thirty minutes of sharing them.

 Can you do the same?
 Hide, freeze, or uninstall apps that you don’t need every day.

 #2.
 Turn off notifications

-One of the reasons you keep checking a social media app is because you have turned on the notifications for many activities.
+One of the reasons you keep checking a social media app is that you have turned on the notifications for many activities.
 I did the same.
 I turned on notifications for some profiles on Twitter because I didn’t want to miss what they tweeted.